 We are lucky enough to be able to support producers who have the same commitment and passion as we do : Wakefield Grange, Deep Creek Organics, Fleurieu Milk Company, Second Valley Cheese Company, Onkaparinga Creamery, Alexandrina Cheese Co, Villeré Coffee, The Dandy Tea Co., Carrickalinga Cicada Olives, Second Valley Farm, Starlight Springs Farm Produce Myponga and Scoop SA Aldinga.

 As well as supporting local food producers, our drinks menu consists of wine and beer from local, family owned wineries and breweries from the Southern Fleurieu, McLaren Vale and Adelaide Hills Regions.

 ART AT LEONARDS MILL

 The walls of Leonards Mill are home to paintings by artists who have a strong affinity with the area.
-JJane Smeets’ paintings of our local bird life grace the restaurant walls downstairs and upstairs we have Kath Pentecost’s works are on display for you to enjoy with a glass of wine.
+Jane Smeets’ paintings grace the restaurant walls downstairs and upstairs we have Kath Pentecost’s works are on display for you to enjoy with a glass of wine.
 Axis Sculptures take pride of place in the garden.
 These pieces were crafted by Steve Grigoul who sources recycled farm machinery from the local area.
 Steve was also commissioned by Leonards Mill to create our bar area from recycled jarrah.